 Hostinec U Tunelu

-Slightly off the beaten path (and away from the center of town), we visited Hostinec U Tunelu as part of a private food tour with a local, arranged by JayWay Travel.
+Slightly off the beaten path (and away from the center of town), we visited Hostinec U Tunelu as part of a private food tour with a local.
 The place had a rustic, yet homey feel to it.
 They specialize in honest home-cooking and have a nice selection of Konrad beer.
 Truth of the matter is, this obviously isn’t the only place where you can get Konrad on tap, but the atmosphere was enough to make it a pleasant environment for enjoying a beer with friends.
+It’s one of countless great bars in Prague.

 There is certainly no shortage of great beer gardens throughout the city.
 Popular among visitors and locals alike, beer gardens are a great place to meet with others , enjoy the outdoors (hope for good weather), and swap stories over a half-liter or two… or three!
 During our week in Prague we visited only two of the several beer gardens in Prague, but can without a doubt recommend both!